devgirl-esther/devgirl-esther/README.md

 ## 🔹 Featured Projects

 ### 📊 A/B Testing Analysis (Snowflake + SQL + Python)
+## Business Problem
+A company tested a new landing page to increase user conversions.
+The goal was to determine whether the new page led to a statistically significant improvement.

+## Key Result
+The test showed no statistically significant improvement (p ≈ 0.19),
+indicating the new design should not be deployed.

 Built an end-to-end A/B testing pipeline to evaluate landing page performance.